Applications Submitted Prior to the Workday Migration on October 8, 2025

 Complete the Application in its Entirety

-In order to receive qualifying credit for all your work history and credentials, applicants must complete his/her entire work history and education on the application.
-Resumes are not accepted in lieu of an application and “See Resume” is not acceptable.
+In order to receive qualifying credit for all your work history and credentials, applicants must complete their entire work history and education on the application.
+Workday allows you to populate your profile and applications with information automatically pulled from your resume or LinkedIn profile, but you must upload this information and ensure its accuracy.
+Resumes are not accepted in lieu of the application, and “See Resume” is not acceptable in application fields.
 Any information omitted from the actual application will not be considered for qualifying credit.
 It is OK to attach a resume, but make sure all pertinent information is listed on the application form.

 Read the Minimum Education and Experience Requirements Section